Sam Raimi, 'Charmed' Stars Combs And Mcgowan, Lewis, Lee Added To FAN EXPO Cleveland Lineup

+(MENAFN- Market Press Release) January 11, 2024 1:00 pm - Legendary Director, Stars Join 'Four Hobbits', Trejo, Cox on Guest List at Huntington Convention Center, April 12-14

-(MENAFN- ForPressRelease) Legendary director Sam Raimi, the 'Charmed' duo of Holly Marie Combs and Rose McGowan, 'Harry Potter' standout Matthew Lewis and Jason Lee ('My Name is Earl,' The Incredibles) have been added to the celebrity lineup at FAN EXPO Cleveland, April 12-14 at the Huntington Convention Center of Cleveland.
+Legendary director Sam Raimi, the“Charmed” duo of Holly Marie Combs and Rose McGowan,“Harry Potter” standout Matthew Lewis and Jason Lee (“My Name is Earl,” The Incredibles) have been added to the celebrity lineup at FAN EXPO Cleveland, April 12-14 at the Huntington Convention Center of Cleveland.

-The three join previously announced The Lord of the Rings 'four hobbits' Elijah Wood, Sean Astin, Billy Boyd and Dominic Monaghan, Danny Trejo (Machete, From Dusk Till Dawn) and Charlie Cox (ï¿1⁄2Daredevil,ï¿1⁄2 ï¿1⁄2Boardwalk Empireï¿1⁄2) as early guests on the roster, three months out from the pop culture extravaganza.
+The three join previously announced The Lord of the Rings "four hobbits" Elijah Wood, Sean Astin, Billy Boyd and Dominic Monaghan, Danny Trejo (Machete, From Dusk Till Dawn) and Charlie Cox (“Daredevil,”“Boardwalk Empire”) as early guests on the roster, three months out from the pop culture extravaganza.

 Raimi is one of the most celebrated and innovative directors of the past 40 years, making his first big splash with The Evil Dead in 1981.
 He is known for that franchise as well as hits like Spider-Man (2002), Oz the Great and Powerful (2013) and the 2022 hit Doctor Strange in the Multiverse of Madness, among scores of producing, directing, writing and acting credits.